pain relief music

 Music triggers the release of opioids in the brain, which are the body’s own ‘morphine’.

-And the good news is that the pain reduction doesn't stop once the music does, because the opioid release takes time to wear off.
+This explains the potential music has to reduce the feeling of pain.
+And the good news is that the pain reduction doesn't cease once the music stops because the opioid release takes time to wear off.

-Binaural Beats & Pain Relief
+Binaural Beats Music for Pain Relief

 The authors of the study concluded: